 Using the pre-loaded GRBL from Inventables

 If you bought your machine with the electronics included (like most people do), then they shipped an Arduino UNO with GRBL installed already.
 You either have GRBL version 0.9i, 0.9j, 1.0c, or 1.1f, which is branched from the main GRBL github development site.
-Both of these will work fine for most applications, but will leave a slight delay when trying to engrave pictures with PicLaser software.
 If you just want to cut things and do black and white engraving, then you will have no problems.